TheBeachLab/selfhosted/README.md

 ### Install and setup rsnapshot

-rsnapshot is a backup tool based on rsync.
+rsnapshot is a **backup tool based on rsync**.
 It's fast and can do incremental backups.
 Install rsnapshot `sudo apt install rsnapshot` and configure it `sudo nano /etc/rsnapshot.conf`.
 The most important thing to remember is **use tabs instead of spaces to separate keys and values**.
 Set your intervals and folders to backup.
 I have created 7 `beta` which I will use for the daily backups and 4 `gamma` that I will use for the weekly backups.
 At the moment I do not need to create any hourly backup.
 Also specify what to backup. rsnapshot can backup from anything to anything.
 In my case I hace rsnapshot locally installed and I am pushing the backups to a NFS.
 But I could also use a remote server with rsnapshot to pull my files via ssh.

 After saving the configuration file check for errors `rsnapshot configtest`.
 It is advisable also to dry-run test the backup levels/intervals specified in the config file `rsnapshot -t beta`.

-Automate your backups in ` crontab -e`
+Automate your backups in ` crontab -e` **as the root user**

 ```bash
 @daily /usr/bin/rsnapshot beta &> /dev/null